 In the first blog entry of this series, we showed how to configure a message body reader (MBR) on an instance of Client.
-This blog entry will focus specifically on the topic of configuration in the JAX-RS 2.0 Client API.
+Specifically, our example required the registration of an MBR to convert an application/json representation of the Money bean.

 In my last blog entry, I described VideoSharing which is an application that uses Web sockets to remote UI events and enable participants to control HTML5 video players remotely.
 Today, I'd like to share with you a similar type of collaboration application, but this time one that uses other HTML5 features: namely, 2D canvases and client SQL databases.
 The name of this application is...

 It's been several months since my last blog!
 I have recently re-joined the Glassfish team at Oracle and I'm currently looking at Web tier technologies like Web sockets and HTML5.
 In this blog, I'd like to show you a simple Web application in which you can control an HTML5 video object remotely.
 The basic idea is to intercept video events like 'play', 'pause' and 'seeked' and remote them using Web...

 on Oct 6, 2010